rafal-kaczmarek/ZJP_project/README.md

 Project was prepared in polish.

 Creation Date: 05.2021.
-Project created with Michaà≥ Sz≥àapa
+Project created with Micha≈Ç Sz≈Çapa